KolinGuo/Visual-SLAM/README.md

 2. Build the C++11 and Python ORBSLAM2 Implementation.
 `cd /root/Visual-SLAM && bash -i ./build.sh && source ~/.bashrc`
 This script should be running in a Docker container to gain access to dependencies.
 It needs to be run interactively with `-i` option so that it can do `source ~/.bashrc`.
 Instructions on how to run C++11 and Python implementation will be printed when this script finishes.
+If failed to open X display, run `xhost +` on local computer.

 ## Notes